petersci/homework3-policy-gradient/report.md

 </tr>
 </table>

 In problem 6 we introduce a hyperparameter lambda, which value is between [0,1].
 If lambda is 0, then this GAE algorithm will reduce to actor critic algorithm as we implemented in problem, who has lower variance but introduce bias.
-On the other hand, if lambda is 1, it will have higher variance.
+On the other hand, if lambda is 1, it will have higher variance, but it is more accurate on the value function (less bias).
+Thus lambda makes a compromise between bias and variance.